Description

 | Use status | Single use only |

-Use should follow the manufacturer’s instructions for use and the clinic’s validated blood collection protocol.
-At a high level, staff collect venous blood into the tube, mix as instructed if required, place balanced tubes into a compatible centrifuge, and isolate the desired plasma fraction after the spin cycle.
-Centrifugation means spinning the sample at controlled force to separate blood components by density.
+Use should follow the manufacturer’s instructions for use and the clinic’s approved blood collection protocol.
+At a high level, trained staff collect venous blood into the tube, mix as instructed if required, load balanced tubes into a compatible centrifuge, and isolate the desired plasma fraction after the spin cycle.
+Centrifugation separates blood components by density through controlled spinning.

-The product supports preparation; it does not determine dose, injection plane, treatment interval, or patient candidacy.
-Those decisions belong to qualified clinicians operating within scope of practice.
-Facility documentation should identify the tube lot, expiry, operator, centrifuge program, and disposition of unused material.
+The tube supports preparation, but it does not determine injection volume, injection plane, treatment interval, patient selection, or expected clinical response.
+Those decisions belong to qualified clinicians working within their professional scope.
+Facility documentation should identify the tube lot, expiry, operator, centrifuge program, treatment date, and disposition of unused autologous material.

-Quick tip: Keep tube handling steps consistent across operators to reduce avoidable workflow variation.
+Quick tip: Keep tube loading, balancing, labeling, and post-spin handling consistent across trained operators.

 Contraindications, Warnings, and Monitoring

-Patient-level suitability for PRP procedures is separate from device eligibility.
-Clinicians commonly review active infection, bleeding risk, anticoagulant or antiplatelet therapy, anemia, platelet disorders, immunosuppression, and treatment-site factors before deciding whether to proceed.
-This page does not define contraindications for a specific PRP treatment plan.
+Patient-level suitability for PRP procedures is separate from device suitability.
+Clinicians commonly assess active infection, treatment-site inflammation, bleeding risk, anticoagulant or antiplatelet therapy, anemia, platelet disorders, immune status, pregnancy-related considerations when relevant, and the patient’s overall medical history before proceeding.
+This supply information does not define contraindications for any specific PRP treatment plan.

-Monitoring should include sample appearance, tube integrity, proper phase separation, and any unexpected clotting or hemolysis.
-Hemolysis means red blood cell breakdown, which can affect sample quality.
-Unexpected device performance should be documented according to facility policy and reported through the appropriate quality channel.
+Monitoring during preparation should include tube integrity, sample appearance, proper phase separation, unexpected clotting, and visible hemolysis.
+Hemolysis means red blood cell breakdown and may affect sample quality.
+Any unexpected device performance should be documented under facility quality procedures and escalated through the appropriate reporting channel.

 The tube itself is not injected into the patient.
-Safety considerations mainly relate to venipuncture, sample handling, centrifugation, and the subsequent PRP procedure.
-Common local responses reported with PRP workflows may include temporary tenderness, redness, swelling, itching, bruising, or minor bleeding at the collection or treatment site.
+Safety considerations mainly relate to venipuncture, blood handling, centrifugation, transfer steps, and the subsequent PRP procedure.
+Common local responses reported in PRP workflows can include temporary tenderness, redness, swelling, itching, bruising, or minor bleeding at the collection or treatment site.

-Less common but clinically important events can include infection, vasovagal reaction during blood draw, prolonged bleeding, nerve irritation, or a flare of pain after injection-based procedures.
-Serious complications are uncommon in properly controlled settings, but they require prompt clinical assessment when suspected.
+Less common but clinically important events can include infection, vasovagal reaction during blood draw, prolonged bleeding, nerve irritation, worsening pain after an injection-based procedure, or an inflammatory flare.
+Serious complications are uncommon in well-controlled settings, but any concerning symptom requires prompt clinical assessment by the treating professional.

-PRP tubes for aesthetic clinics are not interchangeable simply because they collect blood.
-Separator gel, anticoagulant type, tube material, validated spin conditions, and target fraction all affect workflow.
-When comparing wholesale PRP gel tubes, the clinical lead should document why a specific device type fits the protocol.
+PRP tubes for clinics are not interchangeable simply because they collect blood.
+Separator gel, anticoagulant type, tube material, sterility status, validated spin conditions, and target plasma fraction can all influence the workflow.
+A clinic comparing wholesale PRP gel tubes should document why a specific tube format fits the established protocol.

-- Non-gel PRP tubes may suit protocols that rely on manual fraction selection without a gel barrier.
+- Non-gel PRP tubes may suit protocols that rely on manual fraction selection without a separator barrier.

 - PRF tubes support fibrin-focused workflows and may use different clotting behavior.